Efireon/Fastboi-checker/README.md

 Maybe I will add more features for testing

-To build ISO use sudo:
+To build ISO use in sudo:

 <a name="player_lookup_example"></a>
 ```shell script